-I love words and there is something about finding just the right words to describe a feeling, sensation or taste that makes me sublimely happy.
+I love words.
+There is something about finding just the right words to describe a feeling, sensation or taste that makes me sublimely happy.
 [I am fully aware that this is odd.]
 The word “special” kept popping in my head as I tried to come up with words to describe just how delicious this topping is!

 Possibly my favorite thing about Whipped Cream is that it is fantastically easy to whip up (pun semi-intended, part of me is cringing)!